szabototo89/create-it/docs/article-full.md

 export default myForm;
 ```

-The first significant change is there are no import statements because `MyForm` receives dependencies as function arguments. `MyForm` is a factory from now, which means TODO: continue
+The first significant change is there are no import statements because `MyForm` receives dependencies as function arguments and it has been renamed to `myForm`, because it is a factory from now.
+Without importing any components they need to be defined somehow and it seems defining a higher-order component is the most straightforward to us. `myForm` receives these components in the first parameter as an object literal.
+Thanks to ES6 destructuring language feature we're extracting only the necessary components.
+Please be advised that their usage hasn't been changed.

+Let's do this refactoring with `App` component as well.

 ```jsx
 // app.js